jonaspeisker/hitsteR/README.md

 - The cards are stacked in the middle with the QR code on top.
 - Each player starts with one open card.
 The goal of the game is to build a timeline of tracks around this card.
-- Players draw cards turn by turn.
+- Players draw cards in turn.
 The QR code is scanned by somebody else which opens the Spotify app and plays the track.
 If the card is placed correctly in the player’s timeline, they can keep it.
 - The first player to reach a previously agreed number of cards wins.

 ## Example